Limits of Mappings: Concluding Remarks

-Theorem~\ref{thm:invlocmap} is proved by considering separately large and small connected components, and following a similar strategy as the proof of Theorem~\ref{thm:invfomap}: \begin{enumerate} \item every connected modeling mapping is close (in the sense of local convergence) to a modeling mapping with finite height; such a modeling mapping has the finite model property, hence maybe ${\rm FO}$-approximated thanks to Theorem~\ref{thm:invfomap}; \item[(2-5)] for a mapping modeling without connected components of measure greater than $\epsilon$ we construct a finite mapping $\mathbf F$ as in the steps (2) to (5) of the proof of Theorem~\ref{thm:invfomap};

-\item then we complete $\mathbf F$ by means of small models of missing necessary local types, merged with a great number of copies of $\mathbf F$; \item the ${\rm FO}^{\rm local}$ approximation is obtained as the disjoint union of the ${\rm FO}^{\rm local}$ approximations of large connected components and the ${\rm FO}_1^{\rm local}$ approximation of the remaining components (after careful tuning of the respective orders). \end{enumerate}
+We do not include the proofs of these results as they are lengthy and increasingly more model theory related.
+This will appear elsewhere and the interested reader may consult the companion paper \cite{MapApprox}.

 So we see that the question of limits is not easy, even for the simplest case of one mapping.
-It is an interesting question to try to extend these results for several mappings, say $f_1,\dots,f_d$ (on a same set).
-But there are two warnings related to this:
+It is an interesting question to try to extend (some of) these results for several mappings, say $f_1,\dots,f_d$ (on a same set).

-First, for $d\geq 2$, we hope that the quantifier-free limits can be obtained by refining our approach.
-However, for $d\geq 2$ this involves to consider subdivisions of (large) complete graphs and thus by \cite[Theorem 27]{NPOM2arxiv} we know that modeling FO-limits do not exist (as subdivisions of complete graphs are forbidden in nowhere dense graphs, see \cite{Sparsity}).
+For the construction of a limit object there is some hope that our approach could extend to the construction (or at least to a proof of existence) of a Borel limit structure in the case of QF-convergent sequences.

+However, the existence of a modeling limit for FO-convergent sequences of algebras with $d\geq 2$ mappings is ruled out by \cite[Theorem 27]{modeling}, as it would allow to construct modeling limits for monotone somewhere dense classes of graphs (see \cite{Sparsity} for more about nowhere dense classes and related notions).